You may already be familiar with the basics of customer relationship management or CRM software for your business.

 The money you make from your business doesn’t mean much if you can’t manage it personally.
 With personal spreadsheets, you can get on top of all your finances so you can feel more confident about the money decisions you make.

 The follow-up is a major part of progressing both your personal and business relationships.
-If you reach out to someone but they don’t get back to you for several days (or even a week), it’s always a good idea to follow up.
+If you reach out to someone, but they don’t get back to you for several days (or even a week), it’s always a good idea to follow up.

 However, with no recent email from this person in your inbox, you have to dig back through your sent folder to even remember to reach out again.
 It’s no wonder you may forget to follow up a lot, even though you’d like to do it more.

-The 5 Best Personal CRM Systems for 2020
+The 6 Best Personal CRM Systems

 Within EngageBay’s CRM, you’ll find all sorts of features to help you stay on top of your life.
 These include:

-- Call integration: EngageBay’s own CRM Telephony uses third-party integrations for more context and data from every phone call you make to your colleagues and family members.
+- Call integration: EngageBay’s own CRM Telephony uses third-party integrations for more context and customer data from every phone call you make to your colleagues and family members.

 - CRM email syncing: The CRM Email Integration feature is another handy one.
 Your emails will stay in your inbox, but a copy gets made that goes to your CRM as well.
 This builds up a complete, accurate communications record with any and every contact.

 - Communications timeline: Of course, you do more than email and call your contacts.
 Whatever other communication methods you utilize, be those social media, meeting notes, and more, it all goes into EngageBay’s communications timeline for easy access.
+This makes EngageBay one of the best personal contact management software.

 - Task automation and follow-ups: Your to-do list will become so much shorter with EngageBay’s task automation and follow-ups.
-You establish the rules that govern the task automation.
+You establish the rules that govern task automation.
 You can then send yourself reminders to stay on-task.

 - Meeting scheduling: Save yourself time from emailing or texting with a contact and set up meetings faster with the meeting scheduling feature.
 As soon as a meeting becomes official, it gets added to your calendar without you having to manually do it.

 Another free solution for your consideration is ZooWho.
-Calling itself a “digital Rolodex,” ZooWho is made for businesses and individuals who want better control over their personal lives.
+Calling itself a ‘digital Rolodex’, ZooWho is made for businesses and individuals who want better control over their personal lives.
 It’s a personal CRM app you can download on the Google Play Store or the Apple App Store.

 Using ZooWho affords you the following features: